SteveChenDC/todo-list/README.md

 # To Do List

-To do list web app showing the features of Rails with the ability to make multiple ToDo lists with smaller checklist todo items
+ToDo list web app showing the with the ability to make multiple ToDo lists with smaller checklist todo items

 ![alt text][image1]
 ![image2]